vklsaravanan/nptel-programmingInJava/README.md

         if the result is passed simply click submit!!!
       (or)
         if shown wrong answer, inform me on discussion section
         is top top of this page.

+NOTE: IF YOU WANT TO RUN THIS CODE ON YOUR IDE PLEASE ERASE SOME DOTED LINES IN CODE FILE

  Thanks! for visit :)